openlawlibrary/taf/docs/architecture.md

 ### `taf/tools`

-This package includes a series of Click CLI commands designed to interface directly with the API functions.
+This package includes a series of `click` CLI commands designed to interface directly with the API functions.

 #### `taf/tools/dependencies`